 Hainan Fried Hokkien Prawn Mee

-The other Hokkien Mee of Golden Mile food Centre is the polar opposite of You Fu.
-It’s masterfully fried by a seasoned veteran and is my vote for best dry-style Hokkien Mee in Singapore.
+The other hokkien mee stall in Golden Mile Food Centre, Hainan Fried Hokkien Prawn Mee, is the polar opposite of You Fu.
+It’s masterfully fried by a seasoned veteran and takes my vote for the best dry-style Hokkien mee in Singapore.

 📍 505 Beach Rd, #B1-34 Golden Mile Food Centre, Singapore 199583